Impressions of Belgrade, Serbia

 belgrade musicians

 We went to one of the city’s most popular restaurants (Dva Jelena, the Two Deer Restaurant.
-Highly recommended) where we had 2 starters, 2 main meals, 2 bottles of wine, coffee and dessert (we went crazy that night and left with doggie bags and half a bottle of wine).
+Highly recommended), where we had two starters, two main meals, two bottles of wine, coffee, and dessert (we went crazy that night, and left with doggie bags and half a bottle of wine).

 Total bill?
 Approx. $40 US.